djlampert/PyHSPF/examples/README.txt

 I have also put together some simulations using the test simulations distributed with HSPF.
 These files will use the data in the "data/tests" directory, and will make output files there.
 The files are as follows:

-test01.py -- creates the "test.wdm" file using the WDMUtil class, runs "TEST01.UCI" and plots the data test02.py -- runs "TEST02.UCI"
+test01.py -- shows how to create the "test.wdm" file, runs "test01.uci" and plots the data test02.py -- adds datasets to "test.wdm" and runs "test02.uci"
-test03.py -- runs "TEST03.UCI"
+test03.py -- adds datasets to "test.wdm" and runs "test03.uci"
-tests04_15.py -- runs all the other simulations (these are simple because there is no WDM file manipulation) tests04_15_parllel.py -- runs the other simulations and shows how to run simulations in parallel
+tests04_15.py -- runs test04.uci through test15.uci simulations (no WDM file manipulation)
+tests04_15_parallel.py -- shows how to run HSPF simulations in parallel

-PyHSPF has far more capabilities but they need to be created.
-Contact me for more information.
+PyHSPF has far more capabilities but they need to be developed.